 1973 – Pierre Lassonde receives an MBA degree from the University of Utah.
 The Canadian native goes on to launch the Franco-Nevada Mining Corporation in 1983 and achieve substantial success as an entrepreneur and gold investor.

-2003 – The first companies launched from the Lassonde New Venture Development Center.
-Those companies were in industries including medical imaging and pharmaceuticals.
+2002 – The first companies start to launch from the Lassonde New Venture Development Center.
+The earliest companies were in industries including medical imaging and pharmaceuticals.

 2008 – The Pierre Lassonde Entrepreneur Center finishes renovation on what is called the “Lassonde House,” a historic building in the Fort Douglas area of the University of Utah campus.
 The building serves as the administrative headquarters.
 The original structure was built during the Civil War.

-2011 – University of Utah ranks among the top-25 school in the country for entrepreneurship education by the Princeton Review.
+2011 – The Pierre Lassonde Entrepreneur Center and David Eccles School of Business rank among the top-25 programs in the country for entrepreneurship by the Princeton Review.

-2012 – The first students enroll in the new Lassonde Social Entrepreneurship Program.
-The program allows graduate students to spend a year using business skills to address global issues.
-Get Seeded program begins providing milestone grants to students.
+2012 – The first students enroll in the new Lassonde Social Entrepreneur Program.
+It allows graduate students to spend a year using business skills to address global issues.

-2014 – Pierre Lassonde donates an additional $12 million to the University of Utah, bringing his total donations to $25 million.
-The new gift will be used to help build an iconic new facility for student entrepreneurs.
+2014 – The Lassonde Family Foundation donates an additional $12 million to the University of Utah, bringing the total program commitments to $25 million.
+The new gift is used to help build an iconic new facility for student entrepreneurs.

-April 2014 – The Lassonde Entrepreneur Institute unveils plans for the Lassonde Studios, a place for students to “Live.
+2014 – The Lassonde Entrepreneur Institute unveils plans for the Lassonde Studios, a place for students to “Live.
 Create.
 Launch.”
-The $45 million building will have 400 unique student residences and a 20,000 student innovation space for meeting, building and starting companies.
+The five-story building would have 400 unique student residences and a 20,000-square-foot student innovation space for meeting, building, and starting companies.

-Spring 2015 – ABC’s “Shark Tank” hosts an audition at the Lassonde Entrepreneur Institute, with several teams advancing to appear on the program.
-Lassonde Institute executive director Troy D’Ambrosio receives the Utah Governor’s Science Medal for his contributions to STEM, or science, technology, engineering and mathematics.
+2015 – ABC’s “Shark Tank” hosts an audition at the Lassonde Entrepreneur Institute, with several teams advancing to appear on the program.
+Lassonde Executive Director Troy D’Ambrosio receives the Utah Governor’s Science Medal for his contributions to STEM, or science, technology, engineering and mathematics.

-August, 2016 – Students start living and creating in the Lassonde Studios.
-More than 1,300 students applied to be one of the first to live here.
-Lassonde Institute adds numerous programs, including Make, Company Launch, Coworking, Art Entrepreneur and Food Entrepreneur.
+2016 – Students start living and creating in the Lassonde Studios.
+Many students applied to be one of the first to live here.
+The Lassonde Entrepreneur Institute adds numerous programs, including Make, Company Launch, Coworking, Art Entrepreneur, and Food Entrepreneur.

-September, 2016 – Many friends and guests gather for the dedication of the Lassonde Studios.
-The events marks the completion of the building and a new chapter in the Lassonde Entrepreneur Institute.
+2016 – Many friends and guests gather for the dedication of the Lassonde Studios.
+The event marks the completion of the building and a new chapter for the Lassonde Entrepreneur Institute.